SystemsBioinformatics/cbmpy/README.md

 CBMPy has been tested on Windows 7 and 8.1, 10, Mac OSX and Ubuntu Linux 12.04, 14.04, 16.04, 20.04.
 CBMPy is currently developed on Python 3.7 and Python 3.6 or newer is highly recommended

-# Install
+## Install
-The best way to get the basic CBMPy running is to install with Pip or create an Anaconda environment.
+The best way to get the basic CBMPy running is to install from **PyPI** or create an Anaconda environment.
 CBMPy is developed on GitHub (https://github.com/SystemsBioinformatics/cbmpy)

-## Install with pip using requirements.txt
+### Install with pip using requirements.txt
 From a terrminal or command prompt try:

 `pip install -r requirements.txt`

-## Install by creating an Anaconda environment using environment.yml
+### Install by creating an Anaconda environment using environment.yml
-From a terrminal or command prompt try:
+From a terminal or command prompt try:

 `conda env create -f=environment.yml`

-This creates an environment **cbmpy** that can be accessed from the command line using `conda activate cbmpy3`
+This creates an environment **cbmpy3** that can be accessed from the command line using `conda activate cbmpy3`

-## Check the basic installation
+### Check the basic installation
 To check you installation follow the installation try the following in a Python shell:

 ```